 And if any third party does gain unauthorized access to the content, it will be difficult for them to watch or redistribute it because HLS protocol ensures that all the data and media are encrypted — if you take the steps to encrypt, of course (and you should).

-This level of security makes HLS an excellent choice for businesses and organizations wanting to protect their valuable media assets.
+This level of security makes HLS an excellent choice for businesses and organizations with a vested interest in protecting their valuable media assets.
 It also makes it an ideal streaming technology for services like Netflix, Hulu, and Amazon Prime Video that rely on HLS to ensure their audiences are securely streaming video content.

 Overall, the security benefits of HLS make it an excellent choice for businesses looking to protect valuable media assets.

 How to set up an HLS stream

 How you’d set up an HLS stream may not always be exactly the same for every occasion because of the different streaming applications out there.

 But here are some general steps for setting up an HLS stream:

 - Choose the correct encoding software for your needs: There are quite many encoding software programs available for streaming, but choose the one that supports HLS streaming — like OBS, Wirecast, or Tricaster.
 Also consider the other features you’d need in these tools, like streaming to multiple platforms at once, etc., and make sure they support your specific needs.

 - Configure the encoding software for streaming: You’ll need to set up your streaming profile with the correct bitrate, resolution, and encoding settings.
 This is important because it will ensure a smooth streaming experience, so read all the documentation you need before you begin and while you are setting up.

 - Connect the encoder to your streaming destination: You’ll need to link up the encoder with your streaming destination, and that’s usually a video streaming platform like JWP, YouTube Live, or any other platform that supports HLS.